rdamashek/Generativeprocess/README.md

 - Open up a "Shell":
 	- On Windows this is called a command prompt.
 You can do this by typing "Command Prompt" into the search bar.
 	- On Mac this is called the terminal.
 It can be found in the following directory : apps>utilities>terminal (or by seraching "Terminal" in Spotlight)
 	- You need to make a personal decision where you wish to store the vault.
 Documents is not a bad place to do so.
-		- the `cd` command followed by
+Useful commands to help navigate:
+		- `pwd` lists your current location on Mac, Linux and Unix.
+It means path working directory.
+On Windows the command is `dir`.
+		-